• Skip to main content

 Statewide Regional Literacy Network (RLN) Responsibilities:

-• Engage in collaboration that develops, promotes, and sustains collegial relationships between MDE staff, CAREI the Regional Literacy Network team, and regional cooperative staff.
+• Engage in collaboration that develops, promotes, and sustains collegial relationships between MDE staff, the Regional Literacy Network team, and regional cooperative staff.

-• Engage with districts and charter schools to provide consistent access, coherence, and alignment of messaging and support services across the state.
+• Engage with districts and charter schools to provide consistent access, coherence and alignment of messaging and support services across the state.

 • Support facilitation and monitor the administration of the training of teachers and school leaders in each of their regions.